voloved/pokeemerald_fork/README.md

  - The items in the PC at the beginning of the game will change based on if the Nuzlocke Challenge is run.
  - Type Effectiveness option now shows a plus sign if a move is STAB and arrows if a move is effective or not.
  - Cleaned up Infinite Rare Candy palette.
 [Credit: Viperio]
+ - If a follower can learn fly, then it would fly you if you talk with it.
  - Bugfix where scripted encounters did not count toward the Nuzlocke.

  ## v2.3.2